bids-standard/bids-specification/src/derivatives/common-data-types.md

 All REQUIRED metadata fields coming from a derivative file’s source file(s) MUST be propagated to the JSON description of the derivative unless the processing makes them invalid (for example, if a source 4D image is averaged to create a single static volume, a `RepetitionTime` property would no longer be relevant).
-This creates a trail of the computational steps performed.
-Because many steps can occur until clean data and because it is NOT mandatory to save every file or step, the simpler `desc-preproc` and `desc-proc` are available.
+As each file includes what was computed by increment, a trail of the computational steps performed is created.
+Because many steps can occur until the fully clean data are obtained and because it is NOT mandatory to save every file or step, the simpler `desc-preproc` and `desc-proc` are available.
+It becomes however important to document what such pre-processing or processing are, and record the order of computational steps.
+This can be in the json file or alternatively described in a descriptions.tsv file.

 ## descriptions.tsv